10 Best Retirement Planning Books [Updated 2023]

 by Teresa Gilda Rucci

-Certain statisticsStatisticsStatistics is the science behind identifying, collecting, organizing and summarizing, analyzing, interpreting, and finally, presenting such data, either qualitative or quantitative, which helps make better and effective decisions with relevance. suggest that the majority of the American population above the age of 50 have around $30,000 saved for retirement.
-At this rate, millions of Americans who are expected to retire over the next decade will be living near a poverty level.
-The current social security reforms are not expected to be sufficient to meet the needs of middle-class Americans.
+Specific statisticsStatisticsStatistics is the science behind identifying, collecting, organizing and summarizing, analyzing, interpreting, and finally, presenting such data, either qualitative or quantitative, which helps make better and effective decisions with relevance. suggest that most of the American population above 50 has around $30,000 saved for retirement.
+At this rate, millions of Americans who are expected to retire over the next decade will be living near the poverty level.
+The current social security reforms are expected to be insufficient to meet the needs of middle-class Americans.

-This best retirement planning book dissects the confusion and misinterpretations, and poor policy-making, which makes most of the Americans spend excessively or save poorly.
-It commences with acknowledgment of what a person or household actually is required to save in terms of their demands and financial ability and by maintaining a thumb rule of saving 8-10 times the annual salary before retirement while keeping humble expectations from the social security reforms offered by the government.
+This best retirement planning book dissects the confusion, misinterpretations, and poor policy-making, making most Americans overspend or save poorly.
+It commences with acknowledgment of what a person or household is required to save in terms of their demands and financial ability and by maintaining a thumb rule of saving 8-10 times the annual salary before retirement while keeping humble expectations from the social security reforms offered by the government.

 #4 – How to Make Your Money Last